SpatialThinker: Reinforcing Scene Graph-Grounded Spatial Reasoning via Dense Rewards: Experimental Setup Details

 \subsection{Experimental Setup}

-We evaluate \textsc{SpatialThinker} across a diverse suite of 12 spatial understanding and real-world VQA benchmarks, covering both 2D and 3D understanding aspects to assess fine-grained spatial reasoning capabilities and real-world generalization.
+We evaluate \textsc{SpatialThinker} across a diverse suite of 14 benchmarks: eight spatial (six external sets, the multi-view MindCube-tiny, and our in-distribution STVQA-7K\textsubscript{val} split) and six real-world VQA, covering both 2D and 3D understanding aspects to assess fine-grained spatial reasoning capabilities and real-world generalization.
 We compare against both proprietary and open-source baselines, including models specifically trained for spatial reasoning tasks.
 Our experiments address two key questions: (Q1) Does our spatial VQA data generation pipeline, combined with dense reward RL, improve MLLMs' general spatial reasoning capabilities?
 (Q2) How effectively can MLLMs learn spatial understanding from just 7K synthetic training samples, and how does this compare to models trained on orders-of-magnitude larger datasets?